April Events

 18: High Noon Chili Cookoff - Town Square; noon

-18: Ultimate Towner Adventure Race - From 11 am - 4 pm.
+18: Ultimate Towner Adventure Race - Takes place in downtown Jackson, from 11 a.m. - 4 pm.

 22-25: First annual Jackson Hole Birding Festival - A three-day community celebration of the remarkable diversity of bird life in and around beautiful, wild Jackson.
 The festival will draw on the wealth of knowledge and experience of experts in bird conservation, tours, field excursions, and educational opportunities to provide an engaging and academic immersion in the natural delights of the Tetons. - jacksonholebirdingfestival.com